Joshiman/Joshiman.github.io/_posts/2020-03-10-Creating_json_from_loginData.md

 excerpt: "Exploratory data analysis, Data Science, JSON file, driling data,Messy Data"
 mathjax: "true"
 ---
 #### The objective of this work is to create a JSON file ready for application from two raw data available from a welllog and  stratigraphic data.
 The two datas are packed with valiable information with a single common column.
 Here we will clean and mearge the tow datas to get a valuable information in JSON file.
 The work is part of my Job interview for a ProWellPlan company back in 2020.
+Jupyter Note is handly for this work.

 #### The two files are.
               1: stratigraphy.json